KingIzzymon/EndlessWorlds-Wiki/Topics/Baldur.md

 Tags: #character, #novaterra

 ---
 # Baldur

 Baldur is the god of light, characterized by truth and justice.
-The god's counterpart is Salliish, the god of shadow.
+The god's counterpart is [Salliish](Salliish.md), the god of shadow.

 ## Backstory

-## Appearences
+## Appearances

 ## Physical Description